Frequently asked questions

 Does the mandate of Taumata Arowai include wastewater and stormwater?

 Taumata Arowai will be the regulator of drinking water but will also have an oversight role in relation to wastewater and stormwater.
 This will include establishing national standards, performance measures and targets in order to shine a light on the performance of certain wastewater and stormwater networks.
-This oversight role will not commence until late 2023.
+This oversight role will commence on 4 October 2023.

 What approach will Taumata Arowai take to chlorination?